PeteC/petec.github.io/_drafts/2015-01-10-collection_view_sticky_headers.markdown

     }
 ```

-Now we can find out a section's frame, let's use this information to calculate where withing that frame the section header should be placed. `UICollectionViewLayout` has a method called `layoutAttributesForSupplementaryViewOfKind` that returns the layout attributes for supplementary views.
+Now we can find out a section's frame, let's use this information to calculate where within that frame the section header should be placed. `UICollectionViewLayout` has a method called `layoutAttributesForSupplementaryViewOfKind` that returns the layout attributes for supplementary views.
 We'll override this method to return a modified frame for our header views.

 ![Calculating header frame](/images/posts/sticky-headers-frame.png)